bielern/nextjs-patent-cockpit/NOTES.md

   return { isLoggedIn: false}
 }
 ```
-The code for `useUser` is very specific for server components (because of the
+The code for useUser is designed specifically for server components
-`cookies` function) as they are done in the new (beta) app directory.
+(due to the cookies function) in the new (beta) app directory.
-Thus, I had to manually decrypt (or "unseal") the data stored in the session cookie.
+As a result, the data stored in the session cookie has to be manually decrypted (or "unsealed") .

 The `lib/config.js` file contains the iron-session config
 ```